Jorgeraymason/C--Inventory-Management-System/README.md

 # C--Inventory-Management-System
-C# Inventory Management System that uses
+C# Inventory Management System that uses SQLite for the database